briangershon/planning-poker/README.md

 - Visit any valid game route to participate in game.
 (Participant needs to be logged in)
 - Users can cast votes, change story sentence, flip cards
 - Poll for updates
+- Only creator of game can delete it, albeit `delete` button shows up for all users.

 ## FAQs